akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ```{bash}
 /home/akoontz
 ```
-The forwardslash (/) at the beginning indicates the ***root*** directory.
+The forward slash (/) at the beginning indicates the ***root*** directory.
 That's the top-level of the server and everything lives below that.
 This is the first ***path*** we'll see.
 This is an ***absolute path*** which is like a complete address, in this case starting from the root.
 A ***relative path*** starts from your current directory.
 An absolute path is similar to having the GPS coordinates for a destination, whereas a relative path is similar to getting directions to a destination based on where you currently are.
 I often start troubleshooting bioinformatic issues by checking paths.

 What else is in your home directory?
 Use `ls` to list the contents of your home directory.